Howard Vachel Brown was born on July 5, 1878 near to Lexington, Kentucky.

 According to the 1939 editor of Thrilling Wonder, Mort Weisinger, "Howard V. Brown traveled extensively in South America, Venezuela, British and French Guiana, Martinique, and the small spots of the Windward islands.
 Travel helps him to relax, also familiarizes him with exotic local color.
 Howard Brown's two hobbies are microscopy and petrology."

-During World War Two he is recorded to have lived with Mary T. Brown at Stony Brook Road, Montville, New Jersey.
-Their mailing address was a post office box in Towaco, NJ.
-He still rented his New York City art studio at 131 West 23rd Street in Manhattan.
+During World War II he lived with Mary T. Brown at Stony Brook Road, Montville, New Jersey.
+They had no telephone and their mailing address was a post office box in Towaco, NJ.
+He still rented his New York City art studio at 131 West 23rd Street in Manhattan, which was only a few doors down from the art studios of Walter Baumhofer, John Gould, Jerome and George Rozen.

 © David Saunders 2009 |